 For a Cluster Extension cluster, job scripts to a workload manager should be submitted using Bright Cluster Manager's cmsub utility.
-This allows the job to be considered for running on the extension (the cloud nodes).
-Jobs that are to run on the local regular nodes (not in a cloud) are not dealt with by cmsub. cmsub users must have the profile cloudjob assigned to them by the administrator.
+The cmsub utility should be configured beforehand by the administrator (section 4.3 of the Cloudbursting Manual).
+The cmsub utility allows the job to be considered for running on the extension (the cloud nodes).
+Jobs that are to run on the local regular nodes (not in a cloud) are not dealt with by cmsub.

+cmsub users must have the profile cloud job assigned to them by the administrator.